On this page

 These rules also apply if the travel advice has changed to orange or red during the holiday.

 Rules for your childcare location

 The protocol mentioned is meant for the childcare sector.
-You must draw up a protocol based on this specifically for your location.
+You must have a protocol in place which is based on this specifically for your location.
 Discuss this with the parents' committee or the parents.
 You must inform parents and children on the rules in your location.
 Do you offer out-of-school care?
 Discuss your rules with the schools concerned.

 1.5 metres distancing and face masks

 - Children do not need to keep distance from one another.

 - Employees must keep 1.5 metres distance from one another.

 - Employees and parents must keep 1.5 metres distance from one another.